Television in Spain: Mediaset España

 Mediaset España has its origins in the Gestevisión Telecinco, a society created in 1989 that was granted one of the first licenses for private free-to-air analogic terrestrial TV private channels in Spain: Tele 5 (later branded as Telecinco).
 It was founded by Italian media tycoon Silvio Berlusconi's Fininvest (25%), Grupo Anaya (25%), ONCE (25%) and other shareholders (25%).
 In 2009, already in the TDT transition era, Gestevisión agreed with PRISA's Sogecuatro to merge their businesses (most notably their flagship channels Telecinco and Cuatro), with Gestevisión absorbing Sogecuatro in exchange of a minor participation of PRISA as shareholder of Gestevisión.
-In 2011, the media conglomerate was renamed to Mediaset España Comunicación S.A.
+In 2011, the media conglomerate was renamed Mediaset España Comunicación S.A.
 PRISA eventually sold its remaining shares in 2015.
 Owned by the Berlusconi family, Mediaset España is part of MediaForEurope since 3 May 2023, which also includes the Italian group Mediaset S.p.A.

 The flagship channel of the network remains Telecinco, which is the third most-watched television channel in Spain.
 Telecinco experienced its best audience figures throughout much of the 2000s and 2010s, during which it remained the most-watched channel in the country.
 Its programming was focused on gossip and reality shows.
 The channel had a bad reputation due to accusations of ‘trash TV’, but still managed to achieve high audience ratings.
 After Paolo Vasile stepped down as CEO in 2023, the group decided to revamp the programming of its channels, moving away from any shows or content that might be considered controversial and aiming to offer family-friendly content.
 Since then, Telecinco's audiences have plummeted, falling from the most-watched channel in Spain to third place.
 As the second generalist channel in the Mediaset network, Cuatro airs general programs such as news, movies, documentaries, reality shows, sport events and quizzes.
 Mediaset has 7 television channels, more than any other group in the country.
 Mediaset remains as the second most-watched television group.